-In a petition filed November 17, 2016, with the U.S. District Court for the Northern District of California, the U.S. Department of Justice (DOJ) asked the court for a John Doe summons to be issued on bitcoin exchanger Coinbase Inc.
+In a petition filed November 17, 2016, with the U.S. District Court for the Northern District of California, the U.S. Department of Justice (DOJ) asked the court for a John Doe summons to be issued on Coinbase Inc., a bitcoin exchange

-The John Doe summons would require Coinbase Inc., the largest bitcoin exchanger in the U.S., to provide the DOJ with information related to all bitcoin transactions it processed between 2013 and 2015.
+The John Doe summons would require Coinbase Inc., a U.S. bitcoin exchange, to provide the DOJ with information related to all bitcoin transactions it processed between 2013 and 2015.
 The DOJ would then share the information received with the Internal Revenue Service to be matched against filed tax returns.
 The IRS would be looking for bitcoin transactions that have the potential for successful criminal investigation and prosecution.

 Potential for Tax Evasion